 I love Brad Paisley.
 He has to be one of my all-time favorite contemporary/country male vocalists and he’s married to one of my favorite actresses, Kimberly Williams (Amish Grace, Father of the Bride).
 This song always gets a smile to twitch onto my lips.
 The tongue in cheek lyrics are clever and his not being afraid of the discussion on gender stereotypes is impressive.

 I rise to find I’m bathed in light

 Sadly this song is not available on Amazon but you can listen to it on YouTube for the time being.
 I love Drew’s voice since I first heard in as Rudolf in Frank Wildhorn’s Rudolf.
 I love this song because I like to imagine myself as the woman he sings of and the positive impact she has on the man.
 Also, sunflowers happen to be my ideal “happy” flower.

 10. Little Bit Country, Little Bit of Rock ‘N’ Roll (Donny and Marie Osmond)

 And I’m a little bit rock ‘n’ roll

 I’m a little bit of Memphis and Nashville

 With a little bit of Motown in my soul

 One of the first songs I think of when asked for a “happy” tune is this Donny and Marie Osmond classic.
 I first heard it with my friend David at an Osmond Christmas Concert at The Pantages Theatre.
-The audience were on their feet as soon as they heard the band start up.
+The audience was on their feet as soon as they heard the band startup.
 And after hearing it live, I often find myself tapping my toes humming this song.
 It’s a silly ditty that is sure to put a smile on your face and lighten the load your soul is carrying.